-Elephant toothpaste is one of those science experiments that kids love recreating over and over again, and with this one, it won’t matter how many times you try it out, your kids are going to love how it turns out.
+Elephant toothpaste is a classic science experiment that kids of all ages love recreating over and over again, and with this one, it won’t matter how many times you try it out, your kids are going to love how it turns out.

-The foamy reaction is so much fun, uses just a few basic ingredients that you probably already have in your kitchen at home, and while the experiment really has nothing to do with elephants or their dental hygiene habits, the look and the name of the experiment help you fit it perfectly into a circus preschool theme!
+The foamy reaction is so much fun, uses just a few basic ingredients that you probably already have in your kitchen at home and if not, you can find them easily at your local drug store, and while the experiment really has nothing to do with elephants or their dental hygiene habits, the look and the name of the experiment help you fit it perfectly into a circus preschool theme!

 There’s nothing better than a fun, foaming science experiment and this one is so easy to set up.

 The chemical reaction itself will amaze your kids, but to really up the wow factor, all you need to do is add some food coloring!

 Ready to try the simple science experiment for yourself?

 Elephant Toothpaste Supplies

 - Empty plastic bottle (we’ve used soda bottles and water bottles for this experiment and both sizes have worked well)